Linux gaming rising

 Pillars of Eternity

-Meanwhile Pillars of Eternity ($40 on Green Man Gaming), the spiritual successor to Baldur’s Gate that we’ve all been begging for for over a decade, landed on PCWorld’s list of the top PC games of 2015.
+Meanwhile Pillars of Eternity ($40 on Humble), the spiritual successor to Baldur’s Gate that we’ve all been begging for for over a decade, landed on PCWorld’s list of the top PC games of 2015.
 Even better than the sublime gameplay and insanely deep and well-written story?
 It’s available for Linux PCs.

 Transistor ($20 on Steam), from the same developer that brought us Bastion, is a gorgeous, wonderfully crafted game.
 Everything from the lush visuals to the compelling, customizable combat to the feels-infused narrator and Darren Korb’s haunting soundtrack perfectly complement each other to create a tight, fun experience of a game.
 It’s beautiful.

 Crypt of the Necrodancer

 After earning an honorable mention in PCWorld’s list of the best PC games of 2014 while still in Early Access, Crypt of the Necrodancer ($15 on Humble) earned an offical slot on our best games of 2015 after its full launch.
 This Zelda-esque game is a roguelike dungeon crawler, except all movements and attacks are tied to the beat of the music.

 It may sound weird, but give Crypt of the Necrodancer a whirl—it’s insanely addicting.